 The technology associated with FAD fishing has become more sophisticated through time, specifically with the adoption of satellite tracked and sonar-equipped FAD buoys.
 It is now possible for vessels to have a general sense of the presence and even size of the fish aggregations present at a FAD at a given time, based upon acoustic information provided by the FAD's sonar system.
 With this knowledge, fishers can, in theory, more efficiently direct their efforts towards the most productive FADs, while minimizing the risk of fishing an unproductive FAD.
 Further, being able to accurately locate FADs with high biomass associated can reduce the amount of steaming time, allowing more time for other fishing operations, and improve the cost efficiency of fishing operations, thus potentially improving profit.
+However, there are some limitations to FAD use, in particular once a FAD is deployed the vessel has no control over its drift.
+Therefore many of the FADs that a vessel could be monitoring, including those with potentially higher biomass, may not be accessible due to having drifted out of acceptable steaming range or into EEZs or other areas where a vessel does not have access rights or VDS days.
+Vessels can only fish accessible FADs irrespective of the potential associated biomass.
+The cost of FADs also has to be factored in and would place some limit on deployments.

-Through time, there has been an increase in the reliance on drifting FAD-fishing for associated sets, and along with that reliance, there has been an increase in the deployment of manufactured drifting FADs (Escalle et al., 2021).
-This can be clearly seen in Figure 7 where prior to 2000 drifting logs and anchored FAD sets dominated the associated sets, whereas from the late 2000s drifting FADs have taken over as the dominant associated set type.
-This no doubt coincides with the uptake of FAD buoys with satellite tracking and enhanced more recently by acoustic sensors.
+Within these limitations there has been an increase in dependence of associated sets on the deployment of manufactured FADs versus natural floating objects(Escalle et al., 2021).
+This can be clearly seen in Figure 7 where prior to 2000 drifting logs dominated the associated sets, whereas from the late 2000s manufactured drifting FADs have taken over as the dominant associated set type.
+This coincides with the uptake of FAD buoys with satellite tracking and enhanced more recently by acoustic sensors.